- Chart

 History and Background

-Mesa Royalty Trust (MTR) was formed in 1979 by Mesa Petroleum Co.
-It is a grantor trust that holds royalty interests in oil and gas properties.
-Its purpose is to distribute net profits from these properties to unitholders.
+Mesa Royalty Trust was formed in 1979 by Mesa Petroleum Co. to hold net overriding royalty interests in oil and gas properties.
+Its main purpose is to distribute income generated from these properties to its unit holders.

 Core Business Areas